maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 <onec separator> = "," | " " ;

-onec extensions consist of one or more key/value pairs following one of the accepted inline comment markers.
-Keys and values are separated by equals signs or colons. *Generally* formulas will use equals, while other onec tags will use colons.
+oNEC extensions consist of one or more key/value pairs following one of the accepted inline comment markers.
+Keys and values are separated by equals signs or colons. *Generally* formulas will use equals, while other oNEC tags will use colons.
 This is simply to make them more easily distinguised in the deck text.

 ### basic types